-Will develop, conduct and evaluate scientific research in a laboratory environment.
+The Research Specialist II will develop, conduct and evaluate scientific research in a laboratory environment.
 Will have a working understanding of the context and implications of the research in order to apply and interpret theoretical knowledge necessary to conduct research.
-The range of duties includes, but is not limited to: project planning, experimental design, developing methodology, conducting procedures, modifying procedures as needed, data collection and analysis, overall laboratory management, and project management, preparing reports, and communication and instruction.
+The range of duties includes, but is not limited to project planning, experimental design, developing methodology, conducting procedures, modifying procedures as needed, data collection and analysis, overall laboratory management, and project management, preparing reports, and communication and instruction.
 Work may include the training and supervision of staff, students and others in performing specific techniques or phases of experiments.

 Develops experimental designs and has primary responsibility for planning, implementation, evaluation and interpretation results.